shelbyspees/speesblog/_posts/2015-03-22-emotional-intelligence.md

 I recently won a copy of [<i class="fa fa-book"></i> *Working with Emotional Intelligence*](http://www.amazon.com/Working-Emotional-Intelligence-Daniel-Goleman-ebook/dp/B000JMKTN2/ref=tmm_kin_swatch_0?_encoding=UTF8&sr=8-1&qid=1427167026) by Daniel Goleman in a raffle.
 I never win anything.
 Ever.
 It was awesome.

 The book is great so far.
-I'm almost done with chapter 6, which is the last chapter in the second on self-mastery.
+I'm almost done with chapter 6, which is the last chapter in the section on self-mastery.

 Here are some quotes from the book and I don't know, some comments I wrote surrounding the quotes.